nealvis/c64_samples_kick/README.md

   - Search for Extension (ctrl-shift-x)
   - type in Kick Assembler (C64)
   - Install
-  - configure the extension in VS Code, specifically find and set the settings that point where to find
+  - configure the extension in VS Code, specifically find and set the settings that point the extension where it can find
-    - Kick assembler jar file
+    - Kick assembler jar file (KickAss.jar)
-    - VICE C64 emulator
+    - Emulator runtime, which is the VICE C64 emulator (x64sc.exe)
+    - C64 debugger runtime (C64Debugger.exe)
+    - Java runtime (java.exe)

 - Now you should be ready to try the samples in this repository.